AayushShah-904/bharatomni_week_1/week1_daily_deliverables.md

 ---

+### GitHub RAG App — Naive Implementation

+Applied the same pipeline to a real-world use case: querying any public GitHub repository.
+The codebase has three files:

+**`ingest.py`** — clones the repo (shallow, via `gitpython`), walks the file tree (skipping `node_modules`, lock files, files > 150 KB), splits each file using `RecursiveCharacterTextSplitter.from_language()` (so Python splits at functions/classes, JS at its own boundaries, etc.), embeds the chunks with `AzureOpenAIEmbeddings`, and stores them in a persisted **ChromaDB** collection.
+Also generates a directory tree document as an extra metadata chunk.
+Re-ingestion is skipped if the collection already exists.

+**`qa_engine.py`** — a deliberately **naive** QA class (`RepoQA`).
+Every user question goes through a simple 3-step process:
+1. `similarity_search(question, k=8)` — plain vector search, top-8 chunks
+2. Assemble a **3-layer context window**: system prompt → conversation history → retrieved chunks + question
+3. Stream the response and append source file citations

+The `summarize_repo()` method just returns a fixed greeting — there's no repo card generation here.
+That distinction matters: Day 4 replaces every one of these with a smarter alternative.

+**`app.py`** — Streamlit UI.
+User pastes a GitHub URL, clicks "Load repo", the spinner says "Initializing Q&A engine..." (no repo card build delay), and then they can start chatting.
+Has a "Force re-ingest" checkbox and "Clear conversation" button.

+---

 ### Key Implementations
-- Loaded policy docs with `TextLoader` and chunked with `RecursiveCharacterTextSplitter`
+- Loaded three local policy `.txt` files with `TextLoader` and ran a basic similarity search — the simplest possible RAG
+- Chunked documents with `RecursiveCharacterTextSplitter(chunk_size=1000, chunk_overlap=200)`
-- Embedded chunks with `AzureOpenAIEmbeddings` and stored in an in-memory vector store
+- Embedded chunks with `AzureOpenAIEmbeddings` and stored them in a persisted **ChromaDB** vector store
-- Ran a `similarity_search` query to retrieve and print the most relevant policy chunks
-- Understood the trade-offs between all three splitters and both retrieval strategies
+- Built `ingest.py` — GitHub repo clone → filter → language-aware chunking → embed → store (with re-ingestion skip)
+- Built `qa_engine.py` (naive version) — plain `similarity_search`, 3-layer context window, no HyDE / MMR / repo card
+- Built `app.py` — Streamlit UI for repo URL input, ingestion, and chat

 ### What I Learned
 - RAG has one job: get the right context in front of the model before it answers
-- `chunk_size` and `chunk_overlap` are small settings with a big impact on answer quality
+- `chunk_size` and `chunk_overlap` are small settings with a big impact on answer quality — too large and chunks lose focus, too small and they lose context
-- The choice of splitter matters — recursive splitting respects natural language boundaries far better than character-based splitting
+- The choice of splitter matters — recursive splitting respects natural language boundaries far better than simple character-based splitting
-- Top-K and Score Threshold are the two knobs that control what the LLM actually sees
-- Naive RAG is a great starting point, but the gaps become obvious quickly — which is exactly what Day 4 addresses
+- Plain `similarity_search` works, but it returns whatever is closest — it doesn't care about redundancy or diversity
+- The gap between a naive QA engine and a context-engineered one is not just performance — it's about knowing *why* each part of the context window exists

 ---